 This temperature tower from Thingiverse is an excellent way of finding the perfect temperature setting since it will print it region at a slightly different temperature and allow you to see the results for yourself.!

 Reflection of PLA+ vs PLA

 As stated, PLA+ has a glossier finish, and this can be observed across different manufactures.

 Here again, you will have to do your homework to select a PLA+ filament that will produce the results you are after.
 But, some tests find standard PLA to be glossier than PLA+, so it seems tests must be conducted on specific manufacturer PLA+ filament to reach a conclusive finding which may still be viewed as subjective or biased for a number of reasons.

 Impact strength of PLA vs PLA+

-PLA+ can withstand more impact than standard PLA, which to anyone is good news.
+PLA+ can withstand more impact than standard PLA.
 In a test conducted to compare the impact strength of PLA+ and standard PLA, the results were not surprising at all.